 - The design includes creating the layouts of screens, deciding on interactions, choosing or drawing icons, prototypes, etc.

-- The actual development stage starts here, where you need to combine the design with the technical requirements and make it all work (includes integration with third-party services and APIs, if necessary)
+- The actual development stage starts here, where you need to combine the design with the technical requirements and make it all work (including integration with third-party services and APIs, if necessary)

 - Testing goes along with development (we support test-driven development), but it’s also a separate stage as well to check all possible scenarios and system loads.

-- Letting other people enjoy your brand new mobile application by making it available at the Google Play and Apple App Store.
+- Let other people enjoy your brand new mobile application by making it available in the Google Play and Apple App Store.

 - There is always something that you will remember after the release – or, perhaps, a helpful user might recommend a feature.
 Therefore, you need support after the release of the app as well.

 HUSPI Notes: Each project is different, which is why we take time to understand what each client expects as a result, even if we have done “a simple e-commerce website” a million times.
 Everyone has a different understanding of a “simple” and even a different understanding of a “website” 🙂

 Would you like to talk about it?
 Send us a message.